Tobelo language: Dialects

-The last three dialects are also known as "Tugutil".
-The Tugutil or "Forest Tobelo" varieties may include additional dialectal variants, but this has not been satisfactorily documented (Voorhoeve 1988).
+The last three dialects are also known as Tugutil.
+The Tugutil varieties may include additional dialectal variants, but this has not been satisfactorily documented (Voorhoeve 1988).
 Intelligibility is not great (Ethnologue).

 In addition, based on cognition percentages in a basic vocabulary list, Voorhoeve 1988 identifies five other North Halmaheran language varieties as dialects of the putative Northeast Halmaheran language.
-Together with Tobelo, these varieties are Galela, Loloda, Modole, Pagu and Tabaru.
+Together with Tobelo, these varieties are Galela, Loloda, Modole, Pagu, and Tabaru.
 Most speakers consider these to be distinct languages from Tobelo, although they do acknowledge a certain degree of mutual intelligibility.

 Phonology

 Consonants

 Consonant sounds in parentheses only occur in loan words or in other Tobelo dialects.

 Vowels

+Tobelo

 Mid front vowels can range from /e/ to /ɛ/.

+Togutil

 Directionals

 Most all of the 50 languages of Maluku have some sort of directional system.
 At the least the up/down distinction seems to be an areal feature.
 But this brings up the chicken and the egg phenomenon.

 Is this directional system of AN or NAN origin?
 Or is it a mixture?